 Why is History important?

-Learning a History can be passport to understanding our nation’s cultural capital – why Shakespeare wrote the plays he did, why we uphold justice and the idea that we are innocent until proven guilty, why we have become such multicultural society since WWII.
+Learning about History can be a passport to understanding our nation’s cultural capital – why Shakespeare wrote the plays he did, why we uphold justice, why we have become such multicultural society since WWII.
 Studying History helps us to understand who we are and what we value.

 Our aim for our students is to SUCCEED:

 Skills: Help students gain and develop the intellectual skills needed to think independently, write analytically, challenge convention and decide for themselves.

 Understanding: promote understanding of key historic events and gain perspective on the world’s current challenges and issues through the lens of the past.